Query Complexity

 });

-- Each field has a base complexity (default: 1)
+- Every field gets a base complexity (default:

-- List fields are multiplied by the list multiplier
+1). - List fields multiply their subtree by the list multiplier.

 Example: